 Open with support.

 Open the windows Explorer and browse to a .GPX file.
 Right click the .GPX file and choose Open with – Choose another app.
 Select Always use this app to open .gpx files.
 Choose More apps – Look for another app on this PC.
 Browse to GPXTrack2OV2.exe end Open.

 GPXTrack2OV2 opens with your .gpx file.
 From now on you can double Click .gpx files to open them with GPXTrack2OV2

 The JUCE framework also supports Linux, Mac, Android and IOS.

-Both Mac and iOS versions have been created and tested but it wil be experimantal.
+The Mac is availible but it is experimantal.
 For a proper release I need an Apple developer account costing $99,- dollar/Year.

 You can download the experimental Mac dmg.
 When you open the .app you get a warning "it is from an unidentified developer" .
 Click Open to ignore this warning.

 Why is there a small JUCE popup when I start the program?
 The program is created with Roli’s Juce framework.
 This popup is part of the free license.